Rakusan.net home articles gallery links contact

 Original Paintings Intended for Winter Cards

-Towards the end of 1935 Rakusan Rakusan had still been unable to obtain backing for his next double-oban woodblock print series.
+By the end of 1935 Rakusan had still been unable to obtain backing for his next double-oban woodblock print series.
 He therefore began to create smaller and simpler versions of some of his landscape paintings in hopes of attracting funding for a less ambitious series.
-In 1935 Rakusan friend and patron, Mr. Masao Morikawa, commissioned Rakusan to produce a small woodblock print suitable for the cover of a winter holiday greeting card.
-The success of this venture encouraged Rakusan to produce a small number of paintings the following year from which Morikawa would select a design for 1936.
-The first ten of these paintings were all of familiar Kyoto landmarks.
+In 1935-1936 Rakusan created ten small paintings of familiar Kyoto landmarks in winter.
+The paintings were executed on paper of roughly chuban size, using a limited palette of primarily black, brown, blue, dark green, and white inks.

 All twelve paintings remained in Rakusan's personal collection.
 Since they were never intended for distribution as paintings, none are marked with signatures or seals.